 5. Heat it on high again for 4 minutes.

 6. Stir it again.

-Alternatively you can make the Khoya (Mawa) traditionally or use Mawa powder available from all good South Asian stores.
+Alternatively, you can make the Khoya (Mawa) traditionally or use Mawa powder available from all good South Asian stores and outlets.

-1. Empty condensed milk into large pan (ideally non-stick).
+1. Empty condensed milk into a large pan (ideally non-stick).

 2. Add 4.5 cups coconut into the pan and mix well.